 - The Common Market for Eastern and Southern Africa (COMESA)

 - Nile Basin Initiative (NBI),

 - Union of Producers, Transporters, and Distributors of Electric Power in Africa (UPDEA).

-Furthermore we have international development partners (.e.g World Bank, Africa Development Bank, EU SIDA, NORAD, USAIDetc ) that support regional power systems integration within Eastern Africa countries
+Furthermore we have international development partners (.e.g World Bank (WB), Africa Development Bank (AfDB), Europeean Union(EU), Sweden’s government agency for development cooperation(SIDA), Norwegian Agency for Development Cooperation (NORAD), United States Agency for International Development (USAID) etc , that support regional power systems integration within Eastern Africa countries